tonyx/Sharpino/README.md

 ## What is it?

-A library about a simple event-sourcing framework in F#.
+Support for Event-sourcing in F#.
-Note: events cannot store sensible data (that are regulated by GDPR) because there is no automated way to let users delete them.
+No sensible data (GDPR) support.

 ## Features
 - Support in memory and Postgres storage.
 Support Eventstoredb (only for the LightCommandHandler).